dbramucci/adding-long-way-python/README.md

 like the placeholder does.
 The goal is to implement the same algorithm for adding as you would do by hand.

+You should replace the code in `add` in `main.py` for this problem.

 Recall that a digit is an integer d such that 0 <= d <= 9.

 # Examples